Contract for Software Development and Web Projects

 “Excluded Matters” means commercial arrangements for which the Writer is not responsible and which are pre-requisite to the operation of the Website.

-“Phase” means one of the numbered stages in the Timetable section of The Proposal.
+“Phase” means one of the numbered stages in the Timetable section of The Proposal or Sprints of a longer term (SCRUM) project.

 “Price” means the price for the Project or a part of the Project as set out in The Proposal.